Queries

 Note

-The roi_counts_df, the sum of the pre and post counts will be more than the total pre and post values returned in neuron_df.
-That is, synapses are double-counted in roi_counts_df.
+In roi_counts_df, the sum of the pre and post counts will be more than the total pre and post values returned in neuron_df.
+That is, synapses are double-counted (or triple-counted, etc.) in roi_counts_df.
 This is because ROIs form a hierarchical structure, so each synapse intersects more than one ROI.
 See fetch_roi_hierarchy() for more information.

 Note